dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 * If you still want to use third-party build tooling, consider avoiding projects that use autotools, a build system that thinks it's a good idea to invoke gcc around 6000 times to figure out if you're running a 30-year old version of Solaris.
+Better yet, submit patches to move projects off of autotools.
-* Prefer using languagues and dependency systems that have support for auditing[^4], and build a process in your organization for evaluating and updating new third-party dependencies.
+* Prefer using languages and dependency systems that have support for auditing[^4], and build a process in your organization for evaluating and updating new third-party dependencies, and tracking their security advisories.
-* Avoid dependencies written in languagues that could introduce a memory safety bug, enabling them to stop all around your application's address space.
+* Avoid dependencies written in languages that could introduce a memory safety bug, enabling them to stop all around your application's address space.
+No need to let a bull into the china cabinet.

 For the discourse, consider:
 * Is your suggestion for open source actually suggestion mass societal change in a